wlonk/arcadia/vingt-et-un.md

 escalate to try again with a new deal.

 If at any point you go bust, immediately reveal your hole card.
 You have gone too far, and do not get your stakes.
-Narrate how you have overstepped the bounds of propriety.
-You may either take the cost now, or escalate to try a new deal.
+You may either fail now, in which case narrate how you have overstepped the bounds of propriety, or you may escalate to try a new deal.
+TODO: how is it worth it to try again?

 There are three outcomes for each non-GM participant: